metomi/rose/sphinx/tutorial/rose/furthertopics/failif-warnif.rst

 There is also metadata in the ``meta/rose-meta.conf`` file which provides the application inputs with descriptions, help text and type information.

-Try running ``rose edit`` in the app directory.
+Try running :ref:`command-rose-config-edit` in the app directory.
 You should be able to navigate between the pages and view the help and description for the settings.